 What does that way of being entail?
 “A commitment to execution and putting other people first,” he said.
 “The understanding that a good business acts in the interest of its stakeholders.
 As does a good person.”

-“I’ve always been a leader,” he told SVN.
+“I’ve always been a leader,” he told Svn Space.
 “I always believed in my ability to solve a problem and enroll others in solving the problem with me.
 I also knew that whatever I saw as possible, was for me.”

 He knows that not everyone has that outlook, nor is given the opportunity to look at possibilities in such an optimistic light.
 This is the crux of his activism.
 Even in the restaurant business, Webb wasn’t just hiring food servers for Buffalo Wild Wings — he was giving people possibilities, hope, and a training ground to develop themselves.

-“The opportunity to do something ‘big’ inspired me,” Webb told SVN. “‘Big,’ meaning significantly different.
+“The opportunity to do something ‘big’ inspired me,” Webb told Svn Space. “‘Big,’ meaning significantly different.
 A game-changer.
 For me, opening that restaurant was that.”